This article will discuss the different types of beetles in Delaware.

 The Eastern Longhorn Beetle (Oryctes nasicornis) is another type of beetle found in Delaware.
 This black or orange-colored beetle with a long horn projecting from its head is generally seen during the summer months flying around flowers.

-Also, over tree branches, look for food sources such as aphids, roaches, and other insects to eat.
+Also, look for food sources over tree branches, such as aphids, roaches, and other insects to eat.

 47. Big Dipper Firefly

-The Big Dipper Firefly, also known as the Photinus pyralis, is a type of beetle found in Delaware.
+The Big Dipper Firefly, also known as the Photinus pyralis, is a beetle found in Delaware.
 It is one of the most common fireflies and can be seen from late May to July at dusk.

 They are easily spotted with their flashing white lights.
 The larvae are grubs that reside under the ground and mostly feed on decaying plant materials.